 History and Operations

-As of 2024, Delta operates one of the most modern fleets in the industry, employing over 90,000 team members across its operations, maintenance, catering, and administrative divisions.
-The airline's operational DNA emphasizes on-time performance, customer satisfaction, and technological innovation — metrics that have consistently ranked Delta among the industry leaders.
+As of 2024, Delta operates fleet averaging 12.5 years old, below U.S. industry average of 14.2 years (FAA CY2024), employing over 100,000 team members across its operations, maintenance, catering, and administrative divisions.
+The airline's operational model emphasizes on-time performance, customer satisfaction, and technological innovation — metrics that have DOT rankings place Delta in top 3 U.S. airlines by on-time performance (DOT 2024).

 Market Position

-Delta is not merely a "big airline" — it is structurally the largest by revenue among U.S. carriers, commanding approximately 17% of the U.S. domestic market and significant international presence.
+Delta is the largest U.S. airline by operating revenue ($61.643 billion in FY2024), commanding approximately 17% of the U.S. domestic market and significant international presence.
 The airline carries over 200 million passengers annually — a company record achieved in 2024 — across a network spanning 350+ destinations in more than 60 countries.
-This scale provides pricing power, negotiating leverage with suppliers and airports, and resilience during economic downturns.
+This scale provides significant cost and revenue advantages, negotiating leverage with suppliers and airports, and the ability to maintain profitability through economic cycles.

 Financial Performance